 Listen to Master of Wine, Andrew Caillard, as he describes the heritage-listed 1888 Gravity Cellar

 Vineyards immediately surrounding the Seppeltsfield estate span over 250 acres and include plantings of the Barossa’s traditional grape varieties, Shiraz, Grenache and Cabernet.
-Small plantings of Touriga and Palomino are also within the estate’s holdings.
+Small plantings of Touriga are also within the estate’s holdings.

 Whilst Seppeltsfield’s extended vineyards span broadly across the Western ridge of the Barossa and into the Eden Valley, it is the Great Terraced Vineyard – located on an estate hillside outcrop of ironstone, quartz and slate soil – that is highest prized.